 Part of AkzoNobel’s Human Cities commitments that focuses on the key areas of colour and heritage.
 Human Cities is AkzoNobel’s way of engaging cities and communities all over the world, to use our coatings expertise to improve lives.
 We created some strategies:

-Imogen created plan, strategy, ideas, include identifying issues in the industry and building also maintaining relationship with local government and stakeholders.
+Imogen created plan, strategy, ideas in this case study. include identifying issues in the industry and building also maintaining relationship with local government and stakeholders.
 Following up every regulations and plan of Jakarta’s local government.

 Imogen also build relationship with Jakarta Photography and Architecture community to broaden the awareness and knowledge of the audience about the vision and the mission of AkzoNobel to bring more colour to Jakarta as city with sustainable living.